ycpcs/ece335-fall2025/syllabus.md

 ### Program Outcomes

-This course supports the following student outcomes (a) through (k) established for the Electrical and Computer Engineering program:
+This course supports the following student outcomes 1 through 7 established for the Electrical and Computer Engineering program:

 -   (1) An ability to apply knowledge of mathematics, science, and engineering

 ### Learning Outcomes

-By the end of this course, you will be able to (letters in parentheses indicate student outcomes a-k):
+By the end of this course, you will be able to (letters in parentheses indicate student outcomes 1-7):

--   Represent and reduce logical statements as Boolean expressions (a)
+-   Represent and reduce logical statements as Boolean expressions (1)
--   Use basic set theory operations to determine composition and equivalency of sets (a)
+-   Use basic set theory operations to determine composition and equivalency of sets (1)
--   Identify and describe the cardinality of various sets (a)
+-   Identify and describe the cardinality of various sets (1)
 -   Describe various proofing techniques including direct, contradiction, and induction
 -   Identify and use proof techniques for problems involving conditionals, biconditionals, existential, uniqueness,and universal problem statements
 -   Solve counting problems using combinatorics including permutations and combinations